“Can you believe people actually used to work?”

 The problem is that it’s hard to predict what will happen with artificial intelligence, and thus hard to predict how long this moment will last.
 There are at least two extreme outcomes to consider, and an infinite number of possibilities in between.

 We do not know how rapidly artificial intelligence will progress.
 On one hand, there’s a chance that the time between the creation of the first machine with human-level general intelligence and the singularity will be infinitesimally small.
-That is, is the rate of advancement in artificial intelligence will be so great that shortly after developing such an AI, that very same AI will begin to make its own advancements with impeccable speed and success.
+That is, the rate of advancement of artificial intelligence will be so great that shortly after developing such an AI, that very same AI will begin to make its own advancements with impeccable speed and success.
 Such an AI might modify itself, leading to a superintelligent being that wrestles control from and enslaves mankind.
 Clearly, such an outcome is more concerning than the unemployment rate.

 But another real possibility is that we don’t reach such a level in artificial intelligence or biotechnology for a long time.
 And during that lengthy period of time, we continue to improve current methods of machine learning, computer vision, robotics, and computer reasoning to a point where computers and robots are a cheaper and superior option for most work-related tasks.
 In some ways, although this scenario is less horror film-esque than the one described above, it’s just as disconcerting because it raises a question: what value will human beings have in such a world?